brikis98/yevgeniy-brikman-homepage/_posts/2023-02-19-turn-the-ship-around.md

 1. This gives everyone else on your team a better understanding of what you're doing and the thought process behind it.
 This keeps everyone more in sync and aligned.

 2. This helps avoid two types of errors.
-The first type is a normal mistake that you might make, where by sharing your thought process out loud before acting, someone else on your team might hear an error in what you're saying, and jump in to help before you act.
+The first type is a normal mistake that you might make, whereby sharing your thought process out loud before acting, someone else on your team might hear an error in what you're saying, and jump in to help before you act.
 The second type is the mistake made by someone else, where if they saw your action, they might think it's wrong, but only because they are missing something themselves, and by sharing your thought process out loud before acting, you help them avoid incorrectly trying to jump in when they don't need to.

 How you think out loud depends on the context, of course.
 In a navy submarine, or in an office, you do this by literally speaking out loud before acting.
 In a remote company, you might do this by sharing what you're going to work on in chat (e.g., in Slack) shortly before starting on each task.